 It says: “You should look and listen for ambulances, fire engines, police, doctors or other emergency vehicles using flashing blue, red or green lights and sirens, or flashing headlights, or traffic officer and incident support vehicles using flashing amber lights."

-But if you do come across one, the code says say you shouldn't panic and need to first consider the route of the vehicle to take appropriate action.
+But if you do encounter one, the code says say you shouldn't panic and need to first consider the route of the vehicle to take appropriate action.

 Drivers should comply with all traffic signs